Times Square Tower: Usage

 Times Square Tower opened in April 2004.
 Marketing of the retail space began that month following the removal of construction scaffolding.
 At the time of opening, Justin Davidson of Newsday wrote that the building "aspires to jazz heat mixed with corporate cool".
 The law firm Heller Ehrman White & McAuliffe, leased about 140000 ft2 that July.
 A month later, clothing retailer Ann Taylor leased part of the retail space and twelve office stories, bringing Times Square Tower to three-quarters occupancy.
 With about 300000 ft2, Ann Taylor was the largest tenant of the tower.
 Target Corporation leased nine of the exterior signs in late 2004, while Wachovia had a sign atop the building.
 Law firm Brown Rudnick leased two of the upper floors that October.
 According to the magazine Real Estate Weekly, Times Square Tower's completion "sealed the [42nd Street Development] with architectural, financial and operational success".

 Originally, Boston Properties had placed 63 precast concrete spheres on the sidewalk to protect the building against car bombs.
 The spheres were removed in late 2006 after counterterrorism experts said the spheres could turn into projectiles during vehicular attacks.
 The spheres were donated to the New York Hall of Science, a science museum in Queens.
 Ruby Tuesday leased some retail space in 2007 for a two-story restaurant.
 By then, much of the building was occupied.
 Six tenants, including four law firms, collectively occupied 800000 ft2.
 Target continued to run advertising on nine of the building's signs for several years; in 2009, Target changed the billboards so they displayed artwork honoring New York City.
 In subsequent years, the space was leased to tenants such as law firms Cohen Rabin Stine Schumann, Ashurst LLP, White and Williams LLP, and Manatt, Phelps & Phillips.

 In June 2013, Boston Properties placed the building's leasehold for sale with a starting price of $1.6 billion.
 At the time, Ann Taylor, O'Melveny & Myers, and law firm Pryor Cashman were among the largest tenants, while Ann Taylor and Ruby Tuesday occupied the retail space.
 Boston Properties sold a 45 percent leasehold stake to Norway's central bank Norges Bank in September 2013 for $684 million.
 In 2018, Boston Properties started renovating the sky lobby with a tenants' cafeteria.
 Ann Taylor parent company Ascena Retail Group continued to be one of the building's largest tenants, extending its lease in 2017.
 After Ascena went bankrupt in 2020, Boston Properties tried to recover millions of dollars in unpaid rent, as it could not lease Ascena's office space to another tenant unless Ascena broke its lease.
 A Pink Taco restaurant opened at Times Square Tower in 2023.
+In 2026, Boston Properties (by then renamed BXP) began looking to sell the lease on the site for $700–750 million.